NandiniNigam/VOICEOFMINI/README.md

 # VOICEOFMINI - A voice assistant programmed by Nandini Nigam

-VOICEOFMINI is a voice assistant programmed using python.
+VOICEOFMINI is a voice assistant programmed using Python.
 This project has the following features:

 - Can tell the user the date, day and time.